 Loaded with cranberries, these sugar-free Gluten-Free Cranberry Lemon Muffins are keto and paleo-friendly, too.
-Perfect for morning coffee time!
+Made with almond flour and sweetened with Monkfruit sweetener, these tender muffins are perfect for morning coffee time!

-I’ve experimented baking with zero-calorie natural sweeteners lately, and since I was really happy with the way these Ultra-Moist Keto Blackberry Muffins turned out, I decided to adapt this recipe to make one of my favourite flavour combinations: cranberry-lemon.
+Since I was really happy with the way both these Ultra-Moist Keto Blackberry Muffins and this Keto Blackberry Bread turned out, I decided to adapt this recipe to make one of my favourite flavour combinations: cranberry-lemon.

 They're so quick and easy to put together, and they can be ready in 30 minutes.

-Here’s what you’ll need to make these Keto muffins
+Here's what you'll need to make these oh-so-good Keto cranberry muffins.

 - almond flour: finely ground, sifted, then measured

-- zero-calorie sweetener: like Swerve or Lacanto Monkfruit with erythritol
+- zero-calorie sweetener: like Lacanto Monkfruit with erythritol, or Swerve

 - baking powder: gluten-frree